Surviving Breast Cancer

 - Don’t forget about other health issues like diabetes, hypertension, high cholesterol – be sure to see your primary care provider regularly and stay up to date with important screening tests.

 - Last but not least, exercise and eat well!

-Get more information on our survivorship program here.
+Find more information on our survivorship program on our website.

 About the Author: